 In medieval Europe, unions were often arranged for political alliances or economic gain rather than love.
 Likewise, in colonial America, marriage served as a means of forming family units crucial for labor and survival.

 The Industrial Revolution brought changes as love-based marriages became more common.
-Throughout history, the diverse cultural and religious customs have influenced marital traditions globally.
+Throughout history, the diverse cultural and religious customs have influenced marital traditions globally, particularly with the impact of globalization and expats on how marriage is perceived and practiced across different cultures.

 Furthermore, the 20th century witnessed significant shifts with the women's rights movement bringing changes to marriage laws around the world.
 This period also saw an increasing recognition of same-sex marriages legally in many countries.